-Factoid – beaks are an evolutionary concession to save weight which is why birds don’t have jaws & teeth
+Factoid – beaks are an evolutionary concession to drop weight which is why birds don’t have jaws & teeth.

-Although we recommend using one of our electric nail trimmers to keep your birds nails trimmed neatly we do not recommend that you attempt to trim your bird beak.
+Although we recommend using one of our electric nail trimmers to keep your bird’s nails trimmed neatly we do not recommend that you attempt to trim your bird’s beak.

 It’s a sensitive organ and has a lot of sensory receptors and which could potentially be very painful to your bird if handled in the wrong way, which got me to thinking about today’s topic.